bladealec/mls_stats/README.md

    7. Which position has the highest average Physical (phy) rating?
    8. Which players were part of the teams that qualified for the playoffs in the year 2004?
    9. Who are the top-rated players in terms of Overall Rating (ovr) for each position?
-   10. Which goalkeepers played for teams that had a positive Goal Difference (gd) in the year 1998?
+   10. Which team(s) that had a negative Goal Difference (gd) in the year 2002?

-5. Write SQL queries to answer the above questions and document your answers in the provided `answers.sql` file.

-6. Feel free to add any additional queries or analysis you find interesting.

-7. Once you have completed the exercise, commit and push your changes to the repository.

 ## Data Dictionary